 The Banda Sea

-The Banda Islands, The original Spice Islands.
-Overlooked by the imposing 600 metre volcano Gunung Api, the Banda Islands host many treasures; historical, cultural and natural and this intriguing destination also features an incredibly rich marine environment.
-Infrequently visited due to both their physical location and the open oceans surrounding them, these islands and their adjacent dive sites offer the opportunity to interact with the more wild side of the Indonesian archipelago.
+Dominated by the imposing 600 metre volcano, Gunung Api, the Banda Islands host many treasures, historical, cultural and natural and this intriguing destination also features an incredibly rich marine environment.
+Infrequently visited due to both their physical location and the open sea surrounding them, these islands and their adjacent dive sites offer the opportunity to interact with the more wild side of the Indonesian archipelago.

-Cruising in the Banda Sea is somewhat curtailed by the steep underwater topography of the Banda archipelago, with one main anchorage area that vessels usually return to a er day long explorations to the neighbouring islands.
+Cruising in the Banda Sea is somewhat curtailed by the steep underwater topography of the Banda archipelago, with one main anchorage area that vessels usually return to after day long explorations to the neighbouring islands.
 Standing off is a certainty in some areas.

 History and Culture